satoshiops/wiki.plebnet.org/README.md

 * [myNode](https://www.mynodebtc.com/) is another all-in-one with hardware
 * [RaspiBolt](https://stadicus.github.io/RaspiBolt/) has some good information on how to set up the necessary services manually

+**Security note for Umbrel:** *Your Umbrel node is only as secure as your network (WiFi/LAN).* Be sure to read the [Security Disclosure](https://github.com/getumbrel/umbrel/blob/master/SECURITY.md) from the Umbrel team.

 ### Telegram

 PLEBNET discussion and coordination happens on the Telegram chat platform.

 Download the [Telegram app](https://telegram.org/) and join the [PLEBNET](http://kycjelly.com) group.

+The companion Telegram channel [PLEBNET Library](https://t.me/plebnetlibrary) contains high quality materials collected from chat group traffic.

 ### CheeseRobot ₿